aredn/documentation/arednGettingStarted/node_admin.rst

 Advanced Tunnel Options
 ^^^^^^^^^^^^^^^^^^^^^^^

 The **Tunnel Server Network** address is displayed under *Advanced Options*.
-It is calculated automatically and should not be changed unless there is a specific reason why the default will not work for your situation.
-The **Tunnel Weight** is the weighting factor used by :abbr:`OLSR (Optimized Link State Routing Protocol)` to determine the link cost of sending traffic via the tunnel.
+This is the starting IP address for your tunnel server's network, and it is calculated automatically.
+It should not be changed unless there is a specific reason why the default will not work for your situation.
+The value is only editable when there are no existing server credentials being provided by your node.

+The **Tunnel Weight** is the weighting factor used by the routing protocols to determine the link cost of sending traffic via the tunnel.
 This value is a global default, but you can override the tunnel weight by providing an individual per-tunnel value as described above.

 You can click the ``Cancel`` button to ignore any changes you made on this display.
 When you are finished with your changes, click the ``Done`` button.
 You will then be returned to your node's *admin* view where you will be able to ``Commit`` or ``Revert`` any changes.